keizaaeja/Walkie-Talkies/README.md

 - **Interactive Map:** Explore your surroundings in real-time, visualizing recommendations directly on the map.
 - **Smart Itinerary Builder:** Easily add or remove places to build your perfect walking route, which is dynamically calculated based on your selections.
 - **Personalized Experience:** Adjust your walking pace and range in the settings to ensure that your trek suits your style and energy level.
-- **Concierge by Keiza:** A tailored interface designed for seamless discovery.

 ## How it Works